dublr/dublr/contracts/main/Dublr/README.md

 In some jurisdictions, such as the United States, any use, transfer, or sale of a token is a taxable event.
 It is your responsibility to record the purchase price and sale price in ETH or your local currency equivalent for each use, transfer, or sale of DUBLR tokens you own, and to pay the taxes due.

-By using Dublr, you agree to the [Legal Agreement and Disclaimers for Dublr and OmniToken](https://github.com/dublr/dublr/blob/main/LEGAL.md).
+By using Dublr, you agree to the full [Legal Agreement and Disclaimers for Dublr and OmniToken](https://github.com/dublr/dublr/blob/main/LEGAL.md).